-The Independence of the Seas from Royal Caribbean is one of the biggest, fastest and most luxurious passenger vessels in service today, served by a crew of 1365 on 15 decks.
+The Independence of the Seas from Royal Caribbean is one of the biggest, fastest and most luxurious passenger vessels in service today, served by a crew of 1360 on 15 decks.
 With a gross tonnage of 154,407, it can truly be said that the rock-themed benefit voyage will be a “heavy” experience for both bands and fans.
-The ship, almost as long as four football fields, cruises at 21.6 knots and is scheduled for a port stop in Grand Turk.
+The ship, almost as long as four football fields, cruises at 21.6 knots and is scheduled for a port stop in Cozumel, Mexico.

 The main attraction of the cruise is, of course, multiple performances by the Rock Legends bands aboard.
-The ship offers no fewer than three performance venues for Rock Legends Cruise bands: The Deck, The Platinum Theater and Studio B/Ice Rink.
+The ship offers no fewer than three performance venues for Rock Legends Cruise V bands: the Pool Deck, Alhambra Theatre and Studio B/Ice Rink.
 All artists will perform 2-3 shows, festival style and a schedule of performances will be released closer to the sail date.
 This format will allow individuals to come and go between venues to see different bands.
-Our aim is to allow each and every Rock Legends Cruise passenger to have an opportunity, over the course of the voyage, to see the bands they wish to see.
+Our aim is to allow each and every Rock Legends Cruise V passenger to have an opportunity, over the course of the voyage, to see the bands they wish to see.

-The ship also features on-board surfing thanks to its FlowRider wave generator, a full-sized volleyball/basketball court, cantilevered whirlpools and range of gourmet restaurants.
+The ship also features onboard surfing thanks to its FlowRider wave generator, a full-sized volleyball/basketball court, cantilevered whirlpools and a range of gourmet restaurants.

-There are three entrances into Port Everglades.
-The 17th Street Causeway entrance is located at Eisenhower Boulevard.
-The State Road 84 entrance is located just off of US 1.
-The I-595 East entrance.
-Proper Identification such as Driver’s License or Passport is required and your vehicle may be subject to search.
+There are three entrances into Port Everglades – the Main Entrance, North Entrance and US1/Federal Highway Entrance.
+Proper identification, such as Driver’s License or Passport is required and your vehicle may be subject to search.

 If you are already in Ft.
 Lauderdale, the 17th Street Causeway or State Road 84 entrances may be more convenient to use.
 Signage inside Port Everglades will direct you to parking garages and terminals.